averemee-si/oraaud-kafka/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your Oracle Database Server (at moment only Linux/Solaris/AIX supported).
+These instructions will get you a copy of the project up and running on your Oracle Database Server (at moment only Linux/Solaris/AIX OS are supported).

 ### Prerequisites